ShainaBagri/HotelReservationSystem/README.md

 Used PreparedStatements to protect against SQL Insert attacks.
 User can succesfully make and update reservations.
 Conflicting dates will not be accepted.
+Added an extra menu option to display the full reservations database (option 6)

 Known Bugs/Deficiencies: